cooleydw494/codemonkeys/README.md

 ## Project Structure 📁
 CodeMonkeys' project structure aims to allow you to build/configure/run your automations in a simple, powerful way.
 You're encouraged to get creative with your Automation/Command/Barrel `run()` methods, custom config properties, and utilize any additional modules/classes/dirs you create.
 However, the base project scaffolding is assumed by the Monk CLI and built-in config management.
 Don't fight these paradigms unless you're prepared to replace them.

-* `monk`: CLI command exposed by core package, run from within a CodeMonkeys project.
-* `commands`: Command instances, runnable via `monk <command>`.
+* `/commands`: Command instances, runnable via `monk <command>`.
 Also handles bash/bat scripts.
-* `monkeys/monkey-manifest.yaml`: The centralized config file for all monkeys.
-* `stor/temp/monkeys`: Individual validated/cached Monkey configs.
-Includes `.history` for previous versions.
-* `automations`: Automation instances, runnable via `monk -a <automation>`.
+* `/automations`: Automation instances, runnable via `monk -a <automation>`.
-* `automations/default.py`: An out-of-the-box Automation, capable of highly configurable mass file operations.
-* `barrels`: Barrel instances, runnable via `monk -b <barrel>`.
-Barrels allow orchestration of multiple automations.
-* `barrels/default.py`: Pre-packaged barrel, which enables running a series of parallel or sequential automations.
+* `/barrels`: Custom or extended Barrel classes used to orchestrate multiple Automation/Monkeys.
+* `/monkeys`: Custom or extended Monkey classes used to precisely configure Automation behavior.
-* `composables`: Custom composable classes for automation functionality, or extended core framework composables.
+* `/builders`: Custom or extended Builder classes for re-usable automation logic.
+* `/funcs`: Custom or extended Func classes for GPT function-calling.
-* `defs.py`: A core framework file exposing crucial PATHs dynamically set based on a specific project (ex: COMMANDS_PATH).
+* `codemonkeys.defs`: A core module that dynamically exposes important PATHs for your project (ex: COMMANDS_PATH).

 ## Monk CLI 🐵

 CodeMonkeys' CLI interface is used via the `monk` command which handles running Automations, Barrels, Commands, and built-in framework Commands.
 The `monk` command can be run anywhere in a CodeMonkeys project, and will always run in the context of the project root.

-## Configuration 🛠️
-CodeMonkeys has built-in configuration management, including an Env class and a Monkey class which are automatically rewritten to include any custom `.env` or `config/monkey-config-defaults` values you add.
-These are rewritten on every run of `monk` and allow IDE intelligence for you env/config properties.
-_Note: You should never modify the Monkey or Env class within `config/framework`.
-These exist to allow automatic rewrites that include full support for user-defined properties._

 ## Monkeys 🐒
 Monkeys are your tool for specifying the exact behavior of your Automations.
 Your prompts, models, temperature, paths, and behavior specifications live here.
 The class-based approach unlocks advantages like inheritance, custom logic, and lifecycle hooks, but at heart the Monkey class maintains the simplicity of a config file.
 It is possible to configure your Automation behavior by doing no more than changing hard-coded class properties, not unlike editing a yaml file (but better).